 Gua Sha, also sometimes called scraping, is another modality used in traditional Asian medicine that uses smooth sided hand tools.
 These tools are then “scraped” along energetic pathways to draw out toxins and promote healing.
 Gua Sha can reduce fevers, reduce inflammatory symptoms and release muscle tightness.

 Tuina is a therapeutic form of massage that has been around for at least 2000 years.
 It literally translates into “push and pinch” and utilizes various hand techniques to enhance the healing process of the body.
 Many of the techniques used in tuina resemble that of western massage such as kneading, rolling, pressing and gliding.
 Tuina is used to relax and energize the patient depending on the condition(s) being treated.

-Traditional Asian medicine relies heavily on the utilization of Asian herbs.
-Herbal formulas used in traditional Asian medicine can be added to treatments both for treatment of illness and in the optimization of health and prevention of disease.
-Asian herbal formulas can include plant, animal and mineral substances.
-Herbal formulas can come in several forms, including capsules, powders and raw herbs that are to be steeped like a tea.
+Traditional Asian medicine relies heavily on the utilization of herbal formulas.
+Herbal medicine used in traditional Asian medicine can be added to treatments, both for the treatment of illness and in the optimization of health and prevention of disease.
+Asian herbal formulas can include plant, animal, and mineral substances.
+Herbal formulas can come in several forms, including capsules, powders, and raw herbs that are to be steeped like a tea.
 While they may not taste the best, they are very effective.

 Nutrition is essential for the body to run and perform at its optimal levels.
 We will work with you closely to assess and modify your dietary needs over time.
 This will ultimately allow for a healthier you.
 We don’t just tell you what to do to improve your diet, we also help you set and achieve health goals.
 Nutritional counseling is customized to the individual and very flexible.